 Great for relaxation

 This type of walk-in tub can come with standard jets in various positions, or it can be customized.
-As you might imagine, the cost of these tubs is higher than others, at anywhere from $5,000 to $9,000.
+As you might imagine, the cost of these tubs is a bit higher than others, at anywhere from $4,400 to $10,500 on average.

 Popular Walk-in Tub Features and Costs